Milner Field: The Salt years

-Royal visits and a sad ending
+Royal visits and Salt's death

-After settling in and the death of Sir Titus Salt, the Salt family's fortunes began to suffer.
-A major business venture in Dayton, Tennessee, USA resulted from a loan by Sir Titus Salt to his friend, Alfred Allott, to enable Allott to purchase a large piece of land in Dayton with significant coal and iron deposits.
-The debt could not be repaid, so the land came into the ownership of Sir Titus Salt (Bart) Sons and Company Ltd., in 1876, the year that Sir Titus Salt died.
-After visiting Dayton and receiving reports of significant mineral deposits, the company decided to invest in the production of coal and iron, building blast furnaces and a small town for workers.
+After the death of Sir Titus Salt in 1876, the Salt family's fortunes began to suffer.
+A major business venture in Dayton, Tennessee, USA, resulted from a loan by Sir Titus Salt to his friend, Alfred Allott, to enable him to purchase a large piece of land in Dayton with significant coal and iron deposits.
+The debt could not be repaid, so the land came into the ownership of Sir Titus Salt (Bart) Sons and Company Ltd. in 1876.
+After visiting Dayton and receiving reports of significant mineral deposits, the company invested in the production of coal and iron, building blast furnaces and a small town for workers.
 The venture led to a severe cash flow problem for the Salt family business, forcing it into administration in 1893.

-For some years in the interim, they were still an influential family; well-connected and known for their lavish socialising.
-There were two Royal visits to the house – in 1882 and 1887.
-The Prince of Wales and his consort attended a dinner there in 1882 when the Prince was on a visit to Bradford to open the new technical school.
-In 1887, the youngest daughter of Queen Victoria, Princess Beatrice and her consort stayed at Milner Field and officially opened the Yorkshire Royal Jubilee Exhibition at Saltaire.
+During this time, they were still considered influential and well-connected socially.
+There were two royal visits to the house in 1882 and 1887.
+The Prince of Wales and his consort attended a dinner at the house in 1882 when the Prince was in Bradford to open the new technical school.
+In 1887, the youngest daughter of Queen Victoria, Princess Beatrice, stayed at Milner Field with her consort, and officially opened the Yorkshire Royal Jubilee Exhibition at Saltaire.

-Titus Salt Junior had announced in 1886 that he planned a great exhibition in Saltaire to offset the costs of a new building erected in honour of his father.
-The new building would provide Art and Science education.
-Plans went ahead for a Yorkshire Royal Jubilee Exhibition.
-Titus Salt Junior was aware of the great success of the 1851 Royal Exhibition at Crystal Palace and hoped that similar numbers would be attracted.
-He faced competition from similar exhibitions in Manchester and Newcastle in the North of England and few people had heard of Saltaire.
-The exhibition ran for 5 months but, as a consequence of the competition with others in the North of England, the numbers attending the Yorkshire Royal Jubilee Exhibition were not enough to cover the costs of the new Exhibition Building and left a debt of £12,000 for the Salts Schools.
-The day that Titus Junior was to meet the Salt School governors, to discuss the debt, he felt ill and left the mill for his home.
-Known to have a pre-existing heart condition, he became worse, collapsed and died at the age of 44.
+Titus Salt Jr announced in 1886 that he planned an exhibition in Saltaire to offset the costs of a new building erected in honour of his father.
+The new building would provide art and science education.
+Plans proceeded for a Yorkshire Royal Jubilee Exhibition.
+Titus Salt Jr was aware of the great success of the 1851 Royal Exhibition at Crystal Palace and hoped that similar numbers would be attracted.
+He faced competition from similar exhibitions in Manchester and Newcastle in the North of England, and few knew of Saltaire.
+The exhibition ran for five months, but as a consequence of the competition, the numbers attending the Yorkshire Royal Jubilee Exhibition were not enough to cover the costs of the new Exhibition Building, and left a debt of £12,000 for the Salts Schools.
+The day that Titus Salt Jr was to meet the Salt School governors to discuss the debt, he felt ill and left the mill for his home.
+Known to have a pre-existing heart condition, he collapsed and died at the age of 44.